josefs/meta-paper/paper.md

   done the value level.

-* We show how we use the technique of combining deep and shallow embeddings, building on the work in [@DeepShallow], to implement arrays.
+* We show how we use the technique of combining deep and shallow embeddings, building on the work in [@svenningsson12:DeepShallow], to implement arrays.
 This technique helps limit the size of the core language, implement fusion for arrays for free and give strong optimization guarantees.

 * We demonstrate a complete case-study, meta-repa, showing the benefits of our approach.
 It is a reimplementation of the repa